 Allergy clinics are available in the Student Health and Wellness Center for a fee.

-The SHWC has partnered with the Prince Edward County Health Department to conduct a family planning and STI clinic on campus in the Student Health and Wellness Center every 4th Wednesday during the fall and spring semesters at the Prince Edward County Health Department.
+The Student Health and Wellness Clinic has partnered with the Prince Edward County Health Department to conduct a family planning and sexually transmitted infection clinic every 4th Wednesday during the fall and spring semesters at the Prince Edward County Health Department.
 Call 434.392.8187 for an appointment!
-Be sure to ask to be seen at Longwood.

 If you would like to talk with a Clinician or Health Educator about resources for women's health please call us at 434.395.2102 for an appointment.

 Resources for Family Planning are also available at the Prince Edward County Health Department (434.392.8187) and at the Center for Women and Families (434.392.8177).

 Emergency Contraception (EC) works by delaying or inhibiting ovulation and will not disrupt an implanted pregnancy.
 EC pills reduce the chance of pregnancy by 75%-89%.
 Most need to be taken within 72 hours (3 days) of intercourse while others provide protection for up to 5 days.
 Please contact your pharmacist for more details.